open-plan-tool/documentation/docs/index.rst

 ..
-The open_plan graphical model is divided into three connected blocks that trace the logic sequence: inputs, system model, and outputs.
+The open-plan-tool graphical model is divided into three connected blocks that trace the logic sequence: inputs, system model, and outputs.
 This is a typical representation of a simulation model:

 .. .. image:: images/MVS_flowchart.png
 ..  :width: 600